Free up to 1MM monthly messages. No credit card required.

 Dependencies are also much more apparent with monolithic architectures.
 If your single application function fails, the entire game goes down.
 Splitting your game into microservices, if a single module fails, it’s easier to isolate the fault and fix it.

-Your game servers are built for delivering player movement and state in realtime, and they do that well.
+Your game servers are built for delivering player movement and state in real time, and they do that well.
 Repurposing the same technology and design for chat messages is simply not using the best options for the particular functionality.
-Decentralised components are easier maintainable and scale better.
+Decentralized components are easier to maintain and scale better.

 Separating the two ensures that CPU and network resources are used more efficiently.
 The primary purpose of your game servers are to deliver a seamless experience for every user in your game.
 As a result, the processing power should be used to maximize that performance.